Marionetko/kottans-frontend/README.md

 - passed game [learngitbranching.js.org](https://learngitbranching.js.org/)

 > A very useful simulator for understanding the basics of Git.
-A very useful simulator for understanding the basics of Git.
 Made you think for quite a long time on some of the tasks.
 I liked it very much.

 - Introduction Sequence
 <details>